 Choosing “Scan” will trigger a scan for new and modified pages in that space.
 Choosing “Export” will download a list of all findings for that space in CSV format.
 Read more about exports here.

-Clicking on a space’s name in the Security Scan Report will take you to that space’s scan page, where you can trigger scans on a per-page basis.
+Clicking on a space’s name in the Soteri Dashboard will take you to that space’s Security Analysis, where you can trigger scans on a per-page basis.

 If any vulnerabilities are found, we recommend following our advice here.